 - Store in a cool dark place with the bottle tops screwed tightly.

 Appearance of Cary Blair Transport Medium

 |Salmonella Typhimurium ATCC 14028||Good growth on subculture|

 - It is recommended for use in the transportation and preservation of the clinical specimens primarily stool and rectal swabs.

 - It is used to transport enteric pathogens, including Shigella, Salmonella, Vibrio cholerae, and Escherichia coli O157:H7.

-- Cary-Blair Medium is only intended for transport purposes, therefore, lengthy delays in transport or processing of specimens may result in diminished viability of bacterial cells and allow, to some degree, contaminating flora to replicate in the medium.
+- It is only intended for transport purposes, therefore, lengthy delays in transport or processing of specimens may result in diminished viability of bacterial cells and allow, to some degree, contaminating flora to replicate in the medium.
 Therefore quick transport of the specimen is essential for accurate and conclusive laboratory results.

-- Prompt plating, refrigeration, or freezing of specimens in Cary-Blair medium is particularly important for the isolation of Shigella which is comparatively more fragile than other enteric organisms.
+- Prompt plating, refrigeration, or freezing of specimens in the Cary-Blair medium is particularly important for the isolation of Shigella which is comparatively more fragile than other enteric organisms.

 - Cary-Blair Transport Medium is sensitive to extreme heat, therefore, the medium has not been autoclaved; therefore the sterility of this product is tested but not absolute.

-- Specimens collected after initiation of the antibiotic therapy may be contradicted for successful recovery of the enteric pathogens.
+- Specimens collected after initiation of antibiotic therapy may be contradicted for the successful recovery of the enteric pathogens.

 - Cheesbrough M., District Laboratory Practice in Tropical Countries: Part 2:.Cambridge University Press.